-EUROPEAN COMMISSION Directorate-General for Communications Networks, Content and Technology Electronic Communications Networks and Services Radio Spectrum Policy Group RSPG Secretariat Brussels, 30 January DG CONNECT/B4/RSPG Secretariat RSPG18-012 FINAL RADIO SPECTRUM POLICY GROUP Work Programme for 2018 and beyond RADIO SPECTRUM POLICY GROUP Work Programme for 2018-2019 This document describes the RSPG Work Programme which was adopted by the RSPG Plenary meeting (30-01-2018).
+EUROPEAN COMMISSION Directorate-General for Communications Networks, Content and Technology Electronic Communications Networks and Services Radio Spectrum Policy Group RSPG Secretariat Brussels, 21 November 2017 DG CONNECT/B4/RSPG Secretariat RSPG17-040 FINAL RADIO SPECTRUM POLICY GROUP Draft RSPG Work Programme for 2018 and beyond RADIO SPECTRUM POLICY GROUP RSPG Work Programme for 2018-2019 This document describes the RSPG Work Programme which was adopted by the RSPG Plenary meeting (DD-MM-YY).
 The RSPG approved its previous Work Programme "2016 and beyond" in February 2016 and the outputs and activities specified in that Work Programme were delivered by the end of 2017.
-Some of the work areas during 2016-17 are still on-going, and this new Work Programme defines new terms of reference for their next stage.
+Some of the work areas during 2016-17 will be on-going, and this new Work Programme defines new terms of reference for their next stage.
 Other new, strategic work areas are also set out.
 This Work Programme seeks to guide the work of the RSPG against a background of some uncertainty, in the light of the ongoing negotiations for a new legislative framework.
 As a result, some deliverables are difficult to define at the time of writing.
 The RSPG therefore anticipates the need for a revision of this Work Programme during the period 2018-19, following the outcome of the legislative negotiations.
-The original draft work programme was subject to public consultation between 27-11-2017 and 07-01-2018.
-Respondents were France, ETNO, EUTC, ECTA, IARU, intel, BNE, Microsoft, JRC, UKWISPA/INCA, Qualcomm, DigitalEurope and Sennheiser.
-RSPG has therefore identified the following work items to be developed during the next years: - European Electronic Communications Code (EECC) - European Spectrum Strategy - 5G Implementation Challenges - RSPG Opinion on WRC-19 - Peer review and Member State cooperation on authorisations and awards - "Good offices" to assist in bilateral negotiations between EU countries During the work programme period the RPSG will also arrange a number of stakeholder events, following the model from the last two years.
-Timing, locations and agendas to be announced in due time before such events.
-The main focus for these events is to interact with stakeholders on regional and local level.
-European Electronic Communications Code, EECC Rationale The European Commission proposed in 2016 an overhaul of the regulatory framework, to be called the European Electronic Communications Code (EECC).
+The original draft work programme was subject to public consultation between DD-MM-YY and DD-MM-YY.
+Respondents XXX RSPG has therefore identified the following work items to be developed during the next years: - XXX - YYY - ZZZ European Electronic Communications Code, EECC Rationale The European Commission proposed in 2016 an overhaul of the regulatory framework, to be called the European Electronic Communications Code (EECC).
 Among the proposals were new rules on spectrum co-ordination, authorisation regimes and assignments.
 New roles for the RSPG were also proposed.
 Scope of RSPG activity During the remaining negotiations the RSPG will be ready to advise as required, on matters within its areas of competence, including on its own future role.
 When the negotiations have concluded and the requirements of the new EECC are clear, the RSPG will initiate work that anticipates the new framework and any new responsibilities, in order to scope and plan the following tasks.
 This will be an opportunity for RSPG to consider how it can most effectively operate and deliver appropriate advice on spectrum policy issues within the framework of the new EECC.
-As the EECC moves into an implementation phase, the RSPG will - Consider whether to develop new RSPG work items in response to the final outcome, in a revised Work Programme; - Commence any new work designed to deliver any new, programmatic responsibilities of the RSPG; - Assess any impact on the current RSPP due to the new regulatory framework for electronic communications and make relevant recommendations; - Identify areas of joint interest/responsibilities with BEREC and initiate common actions as necessary; - Review the current Rules of Procedure as well as the structure and working methods of the RSPG and adapt them accordingly, if necessary Planned type of deliverable The results of the working group shall be presented to the RSPG (in the form of reports and/or opinions) for consideration and possible adoption.
+As the EECC moves into an implementation phase, the RSPG will - Consider whether to develop new RSPG work items in response to the final outcome, in a revised Work Programme; - Commence any new work designed to deliver any new, programmatic responsibilities of the RSPG; - Assess any impact on the current RSPP due to the new regulatory framework for electronic communications and make relevant recommendations; - Identify areas of joint interest/responsibilities with BEREC and initiate common actions as necessary; Planned type of deliverable The results of the working group shall be presented to the RSPG (in the form of reports and/or opinions) for consideration and possible adoption.
 The nature of this work item will depend on the outcome of the legislative negotiations, and specific deliverables will be proposed in response to developments in those negotiations.
 Time schedule Throughout the period of the work programme.